Birth & Death Records

 If you request the certificate by mail, you will be asked to provide the same information that is requested on the application and to have the application notarized before you mail it.
 Please attach a copy of your valid driver's license or state-issued identification card.

 Certified copies in Blue Earth County since 1870 are available from the Blue Earth County License Center.
 Certified birth or death certificates can be requested in person at the Blue Earth County License Center, 410 S. 5th St., Mankato, or can be requested by mail.
 To request a certificate by mail:

 - Print out a Birth Certificate Application or Minnesota Death Record Application.

 - Have your signature notarized and mail the completed form with a copy of your driver's license or state-issued identification card to:

 Mankato, MN 56002-3524

 - Payment must be received before certificates can be issued.
-Make your check or money order payable to Vital Statistics and send to the address above.
+Make your check or money order payable to BEC-Vital Records and send to the address above.
 United States or American currency only.
 See information below.